 - Contact your local police and ask them if they are able to arrange a mobile speed camera visit to the problem area.
 Once drivers know there may be a camera there, they may become more speed-aware.

 - Try to be vigilant and develop a method for remembering vehicle registration plates, so you can report dangerous or irresponsible driving to the police.
 This is always difficult when you are trying to control your horse, but practice will help.

 - Distribute our Horse Sense for Motorists leaflet and our Dead or Dead Slow poster wherever you can think of: local shops, community events, schools – anywhere it may be seen.
 Please make sure you gain permission to do so from the appropriate person or relevant authority.
 You can obtain hard copies of the posters and leaflet by contacting us.

 - Make sure you are doing everything as safely as possible by taking your BHS Ride Safe Award.

 - Distribute this BHS and GEM Motoring Assist leaflet aimed at helping horse riders and drivers understand each other's situation on the roads.
 There is room for everybody with a little consideration, and these tips should help.

 - Always report any incident you have had to us and to the police.

 Don't be a dark horse!
-Wearing hi-viz really does make a difference.
-Those extra three seconds in which drivers might see you could save your life and your horse's life.
+Wearing hi-viz really does make a difference and could save your life and your horse's life.
 Wherever you are and whatever the weather, hi-viz for both horse and rider is essential.